Child soldiers in the American Civil War: Notable examples

 Elisha Stockwell, Jr. joined the Union Army at age fifteen.
 Since this was against his father's wishes, he tricked his father by claiming that he was going to a Dutch dance.
-He told his sister he'd be back for dinner, but didn't return home for two years.
+He told his sister he'd be back for dinner, but did not return home for two years.
 He was in the Union Army for the entire duration of the war, participating in battles such as the Battle of Shiloh, the Siege of Vicksburg, and Sherman's March to the Sea.
-He survived the war and wrote a memoir of his wartime experiences.
-His story is cited extensively in the awarding-winning children's book, The Boys’ War.
+He survived the war and wrote a memoir of his wartime experiences at age 81.
+His story is cited extensively in the awarding-winning children's book, The Boys' War.

 The most celebrated schoolboy performance of the war was the baptism of fire of the Virginia Military Institute Cadet Corps at the Battle of New Market.
 The corps was 215 strong when it reached the battle.
 The boys were eighteen or under (tradition has it that some were only fourteen).

 Washington and Lee University provided a company of sixty-four boys in the first days of the Civil War.
 Their average age was about seventeen, and their average weight was about 130 pounds.
-Of a total of sixty-five present in the two battles of Manassas, twenty-three were killed or wounded.
-In the forty battles in which it fought with the 4th Virginia Infantry, the company lost 100 dead or wounded, and forty-six captured, of a total strength of 150 from recruitments.
+Of a total of 65 present in the two battles of Manassas, 23 were killed or wounded.
+In the forty battles in which it fought with the 4th Virginia Infantry, the company lost 100 dead or wounded, and 46 captured, of a total strength of 150 from recruitments.